Ok, so… Valentine’s Day is right around the corner.

 As a matter of health and a matter of principle, I struggle to find value in the garbage candy being peddled as a showing of affection.
 First of all, most of that candy is cheap and made with processed sugars and soy, artificial flavors, artificial dyes, and other junk.
 I wouldn’t swoon over a ring that makes my finger turn green, so why would I lose it over candy that is just as questionable for my insides?

 Additionally, estimates put close to 40% of the world’s chocolate as being produced in conditions where child slavery is rampant.
-So unless you are buying chocolate that is noted as fair trade, there is a good chance that your purchase is tainted.
+So unless you are buying chocolate that is noted as fair trade, there is a fair chance that your purchase is tainted.

 So when it comes to the perfect box of Paleo chocolates (Hey- Caveman would if he could) why not make your own?